Second judge rules against Trump administration on ending DACA

 "To begin the debate as the Republican leader suggests would be getting off on the wrong foot," Schumer said.
 "Very partisan."

-Schumer wants McConnell to bring up legislation that incorporates President Donald Trump's priorities and a second, much narrower bill from Sens.
+Schumer wants McConnell to bring up legislation that incorporates Trump's priorities and a second, much narrower bill from Sens.
 John McCain, R-Ariz., and Chris Coons, D-Del.

 His reasoning: The legislation Schumer wants considered would address the population of young immigrants that lawmakers from both parties say they want to help, rather than side issues such as how to deal with sanctuary cities.